loudonlune/garcore/README.md

 # Downloads

-Binaries for GarCore (A0.1 Build 1): http://completegar.com/work/GarCore/GarCore-1.8.9-A0.1_1.jar
+Fresh binaries for GarCore can be found here: http://completegar.com:8080/job/GarCore/

 # Modpacks
 You are allowed to use this in modpacks, along with all the mods I create with it.